 After surgery, your abdomen may be bloated, and it can be difficult to fit into your regular pants.
-Bring a pair of comfortable pants that have a loose waistband to go home.
+Wear a pair of comfortable pants that have a loose waistband.

 Get up and walk the day of surgery.
 Walk six times daily starting the day after surgery.
 You may be up and about as much as you like.
 You may go up and down stairs.
 You may take walks outside.
 Gradually increase the amount you walk each day.
 You may tire easily with minimal activity and find that you require an occasional nap.
 Your energy will return over the course of six to twelve weeks.

 Avoid strenuous activities for six weeks, such as strenuous housework, gardening, lifting weights, or jogging.
 Do not lift more than ten pounds for six weeks.